Dil Pe Mat Le Yaar!!: Soundtrack

 The music is composed by Vishal Bhardwaj.
 Lyrics were written by Abbas Tyrewala except the song "Paagal" which was written by Piyush Mishra.

+Reception

 Critical response

-Taran Adarsh of IndiaFM gave the film 1.5 out of 5, writing "On the whole, DIL PE MAT LE YAAR is a semi-art, semi-commercial film that will appeal to a select few in Mumbai, but those looking for 'masala' will be thoroughly disappointed.
+Taran Adarsh of IndiaFM gave the film 1.5 out of 5, writing, "On the whole, DIL PE MAT LE YAAR is a semi-art, semi-commercial film that will appeal to a select few in Mumbai, but those looking for 'masala' will be thoroughly disappointed.
 Businesswise, the film might fare well at select theatres of Mumbai city, but beyond the boundaries of the city, it will find itself in troubled waters.
 Having been released with several big projects will also tell on its business."
+Sharmila Taliculam of Rediff.com called the film "striking" despite being an "unoriginal small town boy coming to the dream city story" while Kanchana Suggu from the same publication called it an "honest film" which "touches your heart."